 There are also two lawsuits in federal court – one filed by The Advancement Project and the other by the ACLU and the National Law Center on Homelessness & Poverty on behalf of 25 voters.
 Both were assigned to Judge Lynn Adelman, and a trial was held in November 2013.
 The Advancement Project case is the first challenge to a voter ID law based on Section 2 of the Voting Rights Act, which prohibits racially discriminatory voting laws.
 The ACLU lawsuit includes constitutional claims as well as a Section 2 challenge.
 Read about the trial in the Milwaukee Journal Sentinel and/or Bloomberg News.
 In April 2014, Judge Adelman ruled that the law violates the U.S. Constitution and Section 2 of the Voting Rights Act.
 See his ruling here.
-On May 13, Attorney General Van Hollen appealed the case to the 7th Circuit.
+On May 13, Attorney General Van Hollen appealed the case to the 7th Circuit Court of Appeals.
 He requested a stay of the injunction during the appeal, but that was denied.
-Oral arguments will be held September 12, and the 7th Circuit stayed the injunction, allowing the law to be enforced in the November 4 election.
+Oral arguments were held September 12, and the 7th Circuit stayed the injunction, allowing the law to be enforced in the November 4 election.

 Impact of the League of Women Voters' voter ID lawsuit: Because of the injunctions won in state court, no Wisconsin voters were disenfranchised by the voter ID law in five elections in 2012 and 2013, including the high-turnout Presidential election.